 At the end, Memento comes full-circle.
 Leonard asks “where was I?”.
 The quest for answers is infinite like a “mobius strip”, says Jonathan Nolan, a co-creator.
 Christopher Nolan nonetheless maintains that he knows who is good and what happens for real in the film.
 He describes Memento as “linear but in reverse order”, presupposing Memento viewers see, or should accept, the same model as him.
 Memento is linear in that each frame follows exquisitely from the former.
 Yet Memento’s narrative is not linear in experience.
 On the contrary, an attentive viewing shows how linear thinking misleads as a direction-biased model for understanding.
 The fact that both Nolans, who collaborated on the script concept, disagree about the model for Memento demonstrates how diverse and open-ended interpretations can be.

 Christopher Nolan’s interpretation of Memento as linear is a choice rather than a read-out of the film.
 This is demonstrated by what does and does not get, typically, modelled as linear.
 Consider a Taijiquan performance for comparison, with set-moves, beginning, and end.
 Seldom do these get described as linear.
 The movements are dynamic and each iteration unique.
 Despite having an end the experience is more than just a sequence but an embodied cognition; the same physicality holds in watching a film.
 Eyes dance over screen, a tummy rumbles, a film scene evokes another scene onto the internal projector, a hand flinches in empathy.
 As the philosopher Henri Bergson says, instead of seeing orange independently as a composite of colours, a viewer sees—is ‘in’ or ‘becomes’ orange—with only second thought for the composite parts that we come to learn form orange.
-As philosophical and abstruse as it sounds, viewers in a sense are Leonard, and the mind experiencing Memento extends its repertoire about what we know and how.
+As philosophical and abstruse as it sounds, viewers in a sense are Leonard, and the mind experiencing Memento extends its repertoire about what we know and how we known.
 A suitable criterion for philosophy.
-It is rewarding to puzzle over why we consider a film static and linear whereas we never do a tajichuan performance or a dance; perhaps it is to do with perceptions in real-life dimensions versus those played out within a screen with digital tape allowing run metaphorically ‘forward’ and ‘back’.
+It is rewarding to puzzle over why we consider a film static and linear whereas we never do a tajichuan performance or a dance; perhaps it is to do with perceptions in real-life dimensions versus those played out within a screen with digital tape allowing one to run metaphorically ‘forward’ and ‘back’.

 Memento’s sequences demonstrate how extrapolation from space to time goes awry.
 Past and present alternate and the past bursts into an all-encompassing present in pseudo-flashbacks on screen.
 Memento represents our knowledge as more contingent than the literalised metaphor of linear, or arrow, times.
 Indeed I estimate that Memento has thirty-two segments at 2-10 minutes; with each segment viewers begin again like Leonard.
 The segments alternate between “objective” black-and-white and “subjective” colour, past and present.
 Yet separation between past and present lapses, with elements of present entering past, like Leonard in Sammy’s chair, and past entering present like his wife’s murder occupying our shared mind’s eye (the screen).
 Colour eventually bleeds from a polaroid across the screen, subtly eliminating the black-and-white; subjectivity and objectivity converge.
 Leonard speculates about whether Sammy recognises him, and Sammy’s wife’s intentions.
 Narration is past-tense but Leonard and watching, remember, is present; words are past and images present; tenses exposed as verbal constructions.